SciML/Surrogates.jl/docs/src/gramacylee.md

-## Gramacy & Lee Function
+# Gramacy & Lee function

-the Gramacy & Lee function is a continuous function.
-It is not convex.
-The function is defined on a 1-dimensional space.
-It is unimodal.
-The function can be defined on any input domain, but it is usually evaluated on
-``x \in [-0.5, 2.5]``.
+The Gramacy & Lee function is a one-dimensional, continuous, non-convex benchmark.
+It is **multimodal**: the ``\sin(10\pi x)`` factor puts thirteen local minima inside the usual evaluation domain
+``x \in [-0.5, 2.5]``, which is what makes it a useful test for a surrogate's ability to resolve fine structure from few samples.

-The Gramacy & Lee is as follows:
+The Gramacy & Lee function is as follows:
 ``f(x) = \frac{\sin(10\pi x)}{2x} + (x-1)^4``.

+Note that it has a removable singularity at ``x = 0``: the limit is ``5\pi \approx 15.7``, but evaluating the expression there divides zero by zero.
+The plotting grid below steps around it.

 Let's import these two packages `Surrogates` and `Plots`: